"Mommy! I don't have socks!"

 "Elli scratched me again!"

 I've had many comments like, "Unchong, I don't know how you do it.
 How do you raise three children and run a business?
 How do you have it all together?"
 Here's the answer: I don't.
 Are you kidding me?
 I don't say that "trying" to be humble.
 I honestly, truly, like really don't.
 I may seem like it on social media or when I meet with people, but the fact is, I'm a hot mess.
 As any mom would agree, being a mom is beyond a "full time job".
 It's a calling... it's your life.
 So is being a business owner as well.
 Our business is my 4th and 5th and 6th child.
 I have to feed it, raise it and take care of it just like a child.
 And, I love it...
 But yes, it is hard.
-It is overwhelming... all the deadlines, all the schedules that I have to remember, the workflow for each client, every email that comes in adds onto the stress and my daily responsibilities.
+It is overwhelming... all the deadlines, all the schedules that I have to remember, the workflow for each client, every email and other messages that come in adds onto the stress and my daily responsibilities.
 And do I even need to say that raising children is hard?
 I think we all know that...
-I thought that surely as our kids get older that it will get easier.
+I thought that surely as our kids got older that it will get easier.
 But, I was clearly wrong.
 You have different types of challenges in each season as kids grow up, but as far as "busyness" is concerned, it gets crazier.
-As your kids get older, they begin to have responsibilities of their own and when you have three kids like us, you have to triple that.
+As your kids get older, they begin to have responsibilities and schedules of their own and when you have three kids like us, you have to triple that.
 Yes, it can get stressful.
 Just keeping up with all the school events, tests, homework, what they have to take to school for that day, money that they need for school, their projects, etc.... all the while making sure you feed them the right food, clothe them, have enough outside time, device time, sleep time, personal hygiene, discipline, clean up....
 I mean just fill in blank because I know I missed many things.
 But, I think you see my point.
 There's a LOT to juggle!

 I'm no expert and trust me, I take any advice that any wise moms out there are willing to share with me.
-I absolutely love meeting with moms and just have heart to heart talks.
-I may get timid when I see a stranger, but if that stranger is a mom with three kiddos, I know exactly how to connect with her because I know we share similar joys and struggles.
+I absolutely love meeting with moms and just having heart to heart talks.
+I may get timid when I see a stranger, but if that stranger is a mom with three kiddos, I know exactly how to connect with her because I know we share very similar joys and struggles.
 I can talk to her for hours and become best friends at the end of that convo. :)

 As I'm getting older, I realize that I need to be as efficient as possible with my time.
 So, here are a few things that I do (as much as I can) on a daily basis when it's a "typical" school day for us.